The First Deadly Sin: Plot

-The film opens outside Mount Pleasant Baptist Church on West 81st Street in Manhattan.
-A man is attacked by another man wielding an ice axe.
-The attack is intercut with graphic closeups of a woman undergoing surgery.
-The NYPD arrive to process the scene.
-The coroner, Dr. Ferguson, shows Sergeant Edward Delaney that the fatal wound on the skull was made with a round object.
+Outside Mount Pleasant Baptist Church on West 81st Street in Manhattan, Bernard Gilbert is attacked by another man wielding an ice axe.
+Meanwhile at Mother Cabrini Hospital, Barbara Delaney is undergoing emergency surgery.
+The NYPD arrive to process the crime scene outside the church.
+The coroner, Dr. Ferguson, shows Barbara's husband Sergeant Edward Delaney that the fatal wound on Gilbert's skull was made with a round object.

-Meanwhile, the 20th Precinct receives news that Delaney's wife Barbara is recovering from emergency surgery.
+Meanwhile, the 20th Precinct receives news Barbara is recovering from surgery.
 The information is relayed to Delaney at the scene, and he rushes to the hospital.
-Barbara's surgeon, Dr. Bernardi, explains that complications from her kidney stones forced him to remove the organ.
-Over the course of the film, Barbara's condition worsens, and Delaney harbors deep suspicions that Bernardi is incompetent.
+Barbara's surgeon, Dr. Vincent Bernardi, explains that complications from her kidney stones forced him to remove the organ.
+Over time, Barbara's condition worsens, and Delaney harbors deep suspicions that Bernardi is incompetent.

 The murder on 81st Street is a kind of solace for Delaney.
 Much to his colleagues' surprise, he throws himself into the case despite constant admonitions from his friends and supervisors that the NYPD's priorities are elsewhere.
 One of his early visits is to the Metropolitan Museum of Art, where he consults with Arms and Armor curator Christopher Langley about the type of weapon that could make such a unique wound.
 The elderly Langley is thrilled to have such a unique problem to solve, and he devotes a great deal of time to research.

 The angle of entry and the perfectly spherical nature of the wound eliminate most of the weapons familiar to Langley.
 He decides the weapon must have been some kind of tool, and he visits a hardware store, where he explicitly asks for the best implement to kill someone.
 A bemused clerk helps Langley deduce that the weapon was most likely an ice axe.